timofeysie/satisfactory/README.md

 The current tutorial only has action, state and reducer classes with spec tests created.
 As you can see from above, there is also model and reducers along with a module and index not shown in the current image.
 I have an updated image for this.

+### 12 - Strong Typing the State and Actions

+Branch: step-12-Strong-Typing-the-State-and-Actions

 ### Questions about changes made

 Remove empty functions: constructor() {} ngOnInit() {}?